 04 of 07

-If you're in southern Sweden and are looking for great beaches, visit the popular beach of Böda on the island of Öland.
-Road 137 connects the Swedish mainland from Kalmar to Öland.
-The Böda beach is a long beach with lots of soft sand, water sports, camping and public facilities as well as a popular golf course.Continue to 5 of 7 below.
+If you're in southern Sweden and are looking for great beaches, visit Boda Beach on the island of Oland.
+Road 137 connects the Swedish mainland from Kalmar to Oland.
+Boda Beach is a long strand with lots of soft sand, water sports, camping, and public facilities, as well as a golf course.Continue to 5 of 7 below.

 05 of 07